-Non-Compliance with Tenancy Agreement
+• Non-Compliance with Tenancy Agreement

-If there are issues of non-compliance with the Local Authorities Tenancy Conditions.
+If there are issues of non-compliance with the tenancy conditions set out in the tenancy agreement.

 Anti-Social Behaviour

 Tenants or members of their household who engage in anti-social behaviour will not be considered for transfers and may put themselves and their family at risk of eviction by the Local Authority.
 See chapter on Anti-Social Behaviour for further information.